luiscoco/SpringBoot_Lesson10.1/README.md

-# SpringBoot_Lesson9.2
+# SpringBoot_Lesson10.1

 ## Propmt for the Code Agent (Codex, Gemini Code Assistant or Copilot)

 **Context**:

-I am learning to write integration tests for a Spring Boot REST API using Spring Boot 3.3 and Java 17.
+I am writing a data-layer test for a Spring Boot application using Spring Boot 3.3 and Java 17 (Maven project).

-I want to test the controller layer and HTTP responses using MockMvc, while mocking the service layer.

-The project has Basic auth enabled: endpoint pattern /tasks/** requires role USER, and there is an in-memory user user with password password.
+The goal is to test a Spring Data JPA repository in a fast, isolated way.

 **Task**:

-Generate a JUnit 5 integration test for a TaskController class.
+Generate a JUnit 5 test for a TaskRepository interface.

-**Known code in the app**:

-Controller: com.example.demo.controller.TaskController

-GET /tasks/{id} returns a TaskDto

-GET /tasks supports optional completed query param

-POST /tasks accepts a Task and returns a TaskDto (201 Created)

-Service: com.example.demo.service.TaskService

-Methods include TaskDto getTaskById(long id)

-DTO: com.example.demo.dto.TaskDto (record: TaskDto(Long id, String description, boolean completed))

-Security: Basic auth required for /tasks/**; in-memory user user / password.

 **Constraints**:

-Use @SpringBootTest to load the application context.

-Use @AutoConfigureMockMvc to test the web layer without a real HTTP server.

-Mock TaskService with @MockBean.

-Use MockMvc to perform the request.

-Include a Basic auth header for the request (user:password).
+The test must use the @DataJpaTest slice test annotation.

+It should use the default in-memory H2 database configured by @DataJpaTest.

+The test needs to inject and use the TestEntityManager to prepare data.

+The repository being tested, TaskRepository, should also be injected.

+Use AssertJ for assertions.

+Do not use @SpringBootTest.

+**Project specifics**:

+Package: com.example.demo

+Entity: Task with fields id (Long), description (String), and completed (boolean).

+Repository: TaskRepository extends JpaRepository<Task, Long> with List<Task> findByCompleted(boolean completed).

 **Steps**:

-Create src/test/java/com/example/demo/controller/TaskControllerTest.java with package com.example.demo.controller.

-Annotate the test class with @SpringBootTest and @AutoConfigureMockMvc.

-Inject MockMvc and declare @MockBean TaskService taskService.

-Stub taskService.getTaskById(1L) to return new TaskDto(1L, "Test Task", false).

-Perform a GET request to /tasks/1 with Basic auth for user:password.

-Assert HTTP status 200 (OK).
+Assume a Task entity exists with id, description, and completed.

+Assume TaskRepository extends JpaRepository<Task, Long> and has findByCompleted(boolean completed).

+Generate TaskRepositoryTest.java under src/test/java/com/example/demo.

+In the test method, use TestEntityManager to persist a new Task with completed = true.

+Use TaskRepository to find tasks by completed = true via findByCompleted(true).

-Assert the response is JSON and matches the DTO: id = 1, description = "Test Task", completed = false (e.g., using jsonPath).
+Assert that the retrieved list is not empty and contains a task with the expected description and completed = true.

-Include commands to run only this test using Maven or Gradle.
+Include the command to run the test.

+**Deliverables**:

+The full code for TaskRepositoryTest.java.

+Confirmation that TaskRepository includes List<Task> findByCompleted(boolean completed) (no production change required).

+The command to run the test.

 **Acceptance Criteria**:

-The test class is annotated with @SpringBootTest and @AutoConfigureMockMvc.
+The test class has the @DataJpaTest annotation.

-TaskService is mocked with @MockBean.

-The test performs a request using MockMvc and includes Basic auth.

-The test verifies HTTP 200 OK.
+The test does not use @SpringBootTest.

+The test uses TestEntityManager to set up the data.

-The test verifies the JSON response body fields.
+The test uses the injected TaskRepository to execute the query.

-The test compiles and passes.
+The test successfully asserts the data integrity.

-**Deliverables**:

-Full code for TaskControllerTest.java.

-Commands to run the test.

-**Run Only This Test**:
+**Command to run**:

-Maven: mvn test -Dtest=com.example.demo.controller.TaskControllerTest
+mvn -Dtest=TaskRepositoryTest test

-Gradle (Windows): gradlew.bat test --tests "com.example.demo.controller.TaskControllerTest"

-Gradle (Unix/macOS): ./gradlew test --tests "com.example.demo.controller.TaskControllerTest"